browserengineering/book/book/embeds.md

 [`postMssage`][postmessage]: `targetOrigin`.
 This parameter is a protocol, hostname and port string that indicates which origin is allowed to receive the message.

+*Iframe history*: when iframes navigate (e.g. via a click on an `<a>` element, it affects browser history.
+In other words, if an iframe navigates, then the user presses the back button, it should navigate the iframe back to where it was; a second back button press navigates the parent page to its previous state.
+Implement this feature.^[It's debatable whether this is a good feature of iframes, as it causes a lot of confusion for web developers who embed iframes they don't plan on navigating.]